BlinkTagInc/node-gtfs/README.md

     mongod

-### Run the download script
+### Run the import script

-    npm run download
+    npm run import

 or

-    node ./scripts/download
+    node ./scripts/import

-By default, the download script will delete any existing data with the same `agency_key` from your database.
+By default, the import script will delete any existing data with the same `agency_key` from your database.
 If you don't want this to happen, pass the `--skip-delete` flag

-    npm run download -- --skip-delete
+    npm run import -- --skip-delete

 or

-    node ./scripts/download --skip-delete
+    node ./scripts/import --skip-delete

 ### Scheduling